-The first and most fundamental function of a bed protector is to keep your bed mattress clean and ensure its longevity.
+A bed protector’s first and most fundamental function is to keep your bed mattress clean and ensure its longevity.
 The human body goes through so many states of being during all four seasons of the year.
-People sweat and perspire when it’s hot and we also secrete oil from our skins and shed dead skin cells.
-Women sometimes end up wearing makeup to bed and one also finds that assorted body fluids and pet dander can also be a factor in some cases.
+People sweat and perspire when it’s hot, and we also secrete oil from our skin and shed dead skin cells.
+Women sometimes end up wearing makeup to bed, and one also finds that assorted body fluids and pet dander can also be a factor in some cases.

 Body fluids can easily soak through your sheets and into your mattress.
-You will find that once a little gets into your mattress, it’s almost impossible to then get it out of your mattress.
-A mattress protector prevents any fluids from getting into the mattress and it can be taken off and simply washed.
+You will find that once a little gets into your mattress, it’s almost impossible to get it out.
+A mattress protector prevents any fluids from getting into the mattress, and it can be taken off and simply washed.

 Keeping your mattress clean and hygienic

-Clean mattress protectors are designed to fit over your mattress in much the same way as a fitted sheet does and is therefore easy to remove and wash.
-In most cases mattress protectors are waterproof and if you or your children were to accidentally spill some drinks or even food stuffs on your mattress, it will not be absorbed further by your mattress.
+Clean mattress protectors are designed to fit over your mattress in much the same way as a fitted sheet does and are, therefore, easy to remove and wash.
+In most cases, mattress protectors are waterproof and if you or your children were to accidentally spill some drinks or even food stuffs on your mattress, it will not be absorbed further by your mattress.
 This will help prevent permanent stains and foul smells over time.
-When accidents happen you can simply wipe the mattress protector, remove it and then wash it in your washing machine.
+When accidents happen, you can simply wipe the mattress protector, remove it and then wash it in your washing machine.

 As mentioned before while we are sleeping we all sweat, while also producing oil from our skin and shedding dead skin cells.
 A clinical research review revealed that older mattresses can contain as much as 4.5kg in dead skin cells and could also have absorbed as much as 160L of sweat and other bodily fluids within a period of 8 years.
-While that may sound disgusting to most of us, the choice to use a mattress protector will minimise this drastically and keep your mattress more hygienic for a longer time period.
+While that may sound disgusting to most of us, choosing a mattress protector will minimise this drastically and keep your mattress more hygienic for a longer period.

 Get protection against dust mites

 Mattress protectors are incredibly effective in protecting you against dust mites.
-On average an adult human sheds between one and a half grams of skin every day, and this is often what feeds the dust-mites already living on your mattress.
-Mattress protectors also help to prevent dust mite allergies from acting up which are very common and they most commonly lead to issues such as sneezing, a runny nose, wheezing, and a shortness of breath.
+On average, an adult human sheds between one and a half grams of skin every day, often feeding the dust-mites already living on your mattress.
+Mattress protectors also help to prevent dust mite allergies from acting up, which are very common and they most commonly lead to issues such as sneezing, a runny nose, wheezing, and a shortness of breath.

 What makes a mattress pad different?

 You will also find that there are also mattress toppers, which are even thicker than mattress pads.
-In cases where you use a foam topper, we recommend that you use your mattress protector over the topper, and as such that it covers both the topper and the mattress.
+In cases where you use a foam topper, we recommend that you use your mattress protector over the topper, and as such, it covers both the topper and the mattress.

 What are the types of mattress protectors?